 - Cook in oil when pan frying.
 Oil helps to draw in enough heat to crisp and brown the cornstarch.
 If you want crispy tofu without the oil, check out my recipe for Spicy Peanut Tofu where I baked the tofu for similar results.

-P.S- Right at the end of stir frying the tofu add in 1 Tbsp soy sauce to give a boost of umami flavor!
+P.S- Right at the end of stir-frying the tofu add in 1 tablespoon soy sauce to give a boost of umami flavor to this tofu lo mein!

-Either omit it or replace with chili flakes or a chili garlic sauce for some spice.
+For sriracha: Either omit it or replace it with chili flakes or a chili garlic sauce for some spice.

 This healthy Vegan Vegetable Lo Mein with tofu is truly a weeknight dinner staple and SO darn delicious.
 It can serve as an awesome side dish or be the star of the meal.
 Plus, this tofu noodle stir fry is really so versatile and can be made with virtually any vegetable combination.
 Enjoy!